Panama Pensionado Discounts – One Way You Can Live for Less in Panama

 • tax-free importation of household goods, up to $10,000

-you can get one of the other Visas, like the Friendly Nations Visa, but you will need to meet the age requirements to qualify for the Pensionado discounts.
+If you get one of the other visas, like the Friendly Nations Visa, but you will need to meet the age requirements and have a permanent visa to qualify for the Pensionado discounts.

 You qualify for the discounts once you get your permanent Visa.

-Although, if you have grey hair or no hair, you are usually given the Pensionado discount without asking at pharmacies.
+However, if you have grey or no hair, you are usually given the Pensionado discount without asking at pharmacies.

-At other places, you may need to ask for a discount or they will ask to see your permanent Visa card or Cedula (national ID card) to verify your age and qualification.
+At other places, you may need to ask for a discount, or they will ask to see your permanent Visa card or Cedula (national ID card) to verify your age and qualifications.

-To get the 25% discount on utility bills, the utility will need to be in your name and you will need to show your Visa card when you apply for service.
-Keep in mind that your water bill is only $100 a YEAR which is probably much less than you pay now.
+To get the 25% discount on utility bills, the utility will need to be in your name, and you will need to show your Visa card when you apply for service.
+Remember that your water bill is only $100 a YEAR, which is probably much less than what you pay now.
 I get 25% off my electric bill too.
 Because I live in an area where I don’t need air conditioning, my electric bill is usually less than $25 per month.
 If you live near the coast where you need air conditioning, the savings can really add up.

-Every year I save about $600 on airfare using my Pensionado discount.
-You can get a discount on any airfare which originates in Panama but you will need to work with a travel agent.
+I save about $600 annually on airfare using my Pensionado discount.
+You can get a discount on any airfare originating in Panama.
+It’s easier to work with a Panama travel agent than to contact the airline.
 The travel agent will request a copy of your permanent Visa.
 You cannot get the Pensionado discounts with just a temporary Visa.

 Within a few years, the Pensionado discounts could basically paid for the cost of getting a Visa!